 It’s true you can spend an awful lot of money on getting a gaming rig together that combines the very best cutting-edge GPU, processors, storage and memory, not to mention monitors, keyboards, game controllers and more.
-If your budget knows no limits, go nuts and buy me one of each while you’re at it, but in the world most of us occupy, there are serious limitations on what you can afford to throw into a gaming PC at all.
-All those other pesky real world needs like food and rent seriously cut into your hardware budget.
+If your budget knows no limits, go nuts and buy me one of each while you’re at it, but in the world most of us occupy, there are serious limitations on what you can afford when building a gaming PC.
+All those other pesky real-world needs like food and rent seriously cut into your hardware budget.

 So what should you consider when trying to build a more budget-centric gaming PC?